UberGuidoZ/Flipper/Sub-GHz/ext/ReadMe.md

 The file is found under Flipper -> ext -> subghz -> assets

 # CAUTION within 402-408 range!
 Medical devices can operate here.<br>
-This range is purposefully not included in my files above.
+This range is purposefully not included in my file above.